michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 ```

 > [!CAUTION]
-> This will deploy a single vault server in Dev mode.
+> This will deploy a single vault server in **Dev mode**.
 This is ideal for learning and demonstration environments to simplify the unsealing process but NOT recommended for a production environment.

 The Vault pod and Vault Agent Injector pod will be deployed in the default namespace.
 The `vault-0` pod runs a Vault server in development mode.
 The `vault-agent-injector` pod performs the injection based on the annotations present or patched on a deployment.

-> [!NOTE]
-> (Optional) Check the service type of `vault`; if it is set to NodePort/Cluster IP, you can change it to type LoadBalancer so you can access the Vault Web GUI.
+(Optional) You can change the service type of vault to type LoadBalancer so you can access the Vault GUI.

 ```shell
 kubectl get svc